What conduct is expected from an employer and employee in terms of the contract of employment?

 - To ensure safe working conditions;

-- To treat the employee fairly;
+- To treat the employee fairly, and with respect;

 - To comply with general contractual obligations;